jserrao/commando/linux.md

 25.    `sensors` (gives you readout on CPU core temps)
 26.    `lscpu` (details on CPU hardware and frequency utilization)
 27.    `sudo hddtemp /dev/sda /dev/sdb /whatever/your/drive/name/is` (gives you temperature info on HDDs)
+28.    `lsusb` (tells you which devices are connected to your linux install)